-Brecon Beacons National Park in Wales is so isolated that sheep outnumber people 30 to 1, according to IDA.
+The Brecon Beacons National Park in Wales is so isolated that sheep outnumber people 30 to 1, according to IDA.
 Nevertheless, the community of roughly 33,000 residents has been working hard to make 100 percent of their lighting conducive to preserving the dark skies.
-It's a big win for astronomy enthusiasts, as there used to be a lot of lighting that washed out astronomy views, according to the IDA.
+It's a big win for astronomy enthusiasts, as there used to be a lot of lighting that washed out astronomy views.

 Central Idaho (United States)

 If you're looking for a wilderness experience similar to what our ancestors had, Stanley Lake in central Idaho is one of the few places that not only is lacking in electricity but also mobile phone service, IDA says.
 The rugged terrain in the region has made it difficult to put in infrastructure, which has left behind some truly dark skies for visitors.
 During the day, there are also opportunities for hiking, backpacking and horseback riding.